-When someone responds, the officer will state that he or she is a minor.
+The police will typically create an online profile or post and when someone responds, the officer will state that he or she is a minor.
 Once the conversation turns to sex, the officer will attempt to convince the person to send sexually explicit photos or agree to meet the “child” for the purpose of having sex.

 Many internet stings originate with police officers placing ads or profiles on websites known for enabling sexual relationships or on dating websites and apps.
 The ads and profiles almost never specifically state that a minor is involved and frequently contain pictures of someone who is actually an adult.

 Georgia sting operations are primarily conducted by the Internet Crimes Against Children (ICAC) Task Force.

 This is a federally funded task force made up of law enforcement officers from throughout the state.
 One of the major issues with the task force is that the amount of federal funding it receives is, in part, determined by the number of arrests the task force makes from sting operations.
 This gives officers an incentive to make as many arrests as possible, which often results in aggressive police tactics.
 In turn, these aggressive tactics lead to the arrests of innocent people.

 When an arrest is made as a result of a Georgia internet sting operation, prosecutors will typically charge an individual with a violation of the Computer or Electronic Pornography and Child Exploitation Prevention Act (O.C.G.A. §16-12-100.2).
 This statute provides that it is unlawful for any person to intentionally or willfully utilize any form of online service or electronic communication to seduce, solicit, lure, or entice someone believed by such person to be under the age of 16, to commit any sexual act.